 Tree Pose (Vrksasana)

 Place your hands on your hips and raise your right foot high on your left thigh.
 Ensure that your pelvis is level (don’t tilt your hips).
 You are pressing your right foot and your left leg together.
-When you feel steady, lift your arms up overhead while bringing your shoulders back in your shoulder sockets.
+When you feel steady, lift your arms overhead while bringing your shoulders back into your sockets.

 Low Lunge (Anjaneyasana)

 Step your right foot in front of you.
 Lower your left knee and untuck your toes.
-Lift your chest up.
+Lift your chest.
 Tuck in your chest slightly.
 Draw your shoulders down and bring your hands in prayer.
-Extend your arms and bring your pinkies towards to ceiling.
+Extend your arms and bring your pinkies towards the ceiling.

 Mindfulness and Yoga Follow-Along Video